zamandalee/AlgorithmsNotes/BackendNotes/DistributedSystems.md

     - Thus, use for when reads >> writes

 # ACID Database
-- Properties
+- A, C, I, D properties:
-  - Transactions and atomicity
+  - **Atomicity** and transactions
-    - Transaction:
+    - **Transaction**: SQL query either completes fully, or rollbacks
-  - Consistency: db constraints enforced (not null, uniqueness, all ensured)
+  - **Consistency**: db constraints enforced (not null, uniqueness, all ensured)
+  - **Isolation**: two transactions that don't conflict can be done in parallel, but two that do conflict
+    - Ways to achieve
+      - **Serial execution**: transactions alw processed one at a time, slow
+      - **Parallel execution**: ideal, must understand when there are conflicts
-  - Durability: saved data never lost
+  - **Durability**: saved data never lost